AliMoamen/kanban-board/README.md

 npm start
 ```

-3. Open your browser and navigate to `http://localhost:5000`.
+After executing these commands, open your browser and navigate to `http://localhost:5000`.

 ## Demo